How do I vacate my possession of Controlled Substance conviction or (Blake Issue)

 How can I get a public defender?

-Public defense attorneys are appointed, for those who qualify for indigent defense If you have not been to court yet, you will have the opportunity to request a public defense attorney at your initial court appearance.
 If you have already been to court, declined a public defender and want to change your mind, you can do so.
 Complete a financial declaration form.
 Submit the form to publicdefense@graysharbor.us or drop off the form at the office.

 Defense attorneys may meet with you to discuss the matters once they have been appointed to your case.